 Parents are expected to: Schools are expected to: Academy trustees and governing bodies are expected to: Local authorities are expected to: Work with the school and local authority to help them understand their child's barriers to attendance.
-Proactively engage with the formal support offered - including any parenting contract or voluntary early help plan to prevent the need for legal intervention.
-Continued support as for pupils at risk of becoming persistently absent and: Where absence becomes persistent, put additional targeted support in place to remove any barriers.
+Proactively engage with the formal support offered - including and parenting contract or voluntary early help plan to prevent the need for legal intervention.
+Continued support as for pupils at risk of becoming persistently absence and: Where absence becomes persistent, put additional targeted support in place to remove any barriers.
 Where necessary this includes working with partners.
 Where there is a lack of engagement, hold more formal conversations with parents and be clear about the potential need for legal intervention in future.
 Where support is not working, being engaged with or appropriate, work with the local authority on legal intervention.
-Where there are safeguarding concerns, intensify support through statutory children's social care.
-Work with other schools in the local area, such as schools previously attended and the schools of any siblings.
 Regularly review attendance data and help school leaders focus support on the pupils who need it.
 Continued support as for pupils at risk of becoming persistently absent and: Work jointly with the school to provide formal support options including parenting contracts and education supervision orders.
 Where there are safeguarding concerns, ensure joint working between the school, children's social care services and other statutory safeguarding partners.
-Where support is not working, being engaged with or appropriate, enforce attendance through legal intervention (including prosecution as a last resort).